What Is Rust? Understanding and Protecting Against Corrosion - Undercoating in a Can

 Several factors can influence the rate at which rust forms on a metal surface, including:

-2. Exposure to corrosive chemicals: Certain chemicals, such as salt, can speed up the corrosion process.
+• Exposure to corrosive chemicals: Certain chemicals, such as salt, can speed up the corrosion process.
+Specific environments are particularly problematic, with acid rain, saltwater, and road salt all contributing to faster rust development.

 Protective Coatings to Prevent Rust